 In The Short Term

 One of the first things to be affected is productivity, explains Jo.
-Those who are worried about finances may be preoccupied with their woes rather than focussing on the job and may suffer from sleep problems, which means they turn up to work tired and stressed.
+Those who are worried about finances may be preoccupied with these challenges rather than focusing on the job and may suffer from sleep problems, which means they turn up to work tired and stressed.

 Absence rates are also affected by sickness caused by poor financial management, points out Jo.
 A tell-tale sign of financial problems in the workforce is a rise in absence at the end of the month as money problems hit.
-Some may encounter a temporary but recurring dip in their wellbeing as a result whilst others may be forced to take sick days because they have run out of money for train and bus fares or petrol to get into work.
+Some may encounter a temporary but recurring dip in their wellbeing as a result, whilst others may be forced to take sick days because they have run out of money for train and bus fares or petrol to get into work.
 That will have an inevitable negative impact on overall productivity in the organisation.
+This is borne out by CIPD’s Employee Financial Wellbeing report, which found that one in four employees said financial concerns have affected their ability to do their job, rising to a third in London.

 Another short-term problem can be turnover.
 Jo outlines that it is common for those with financial difficulties to move jobs for small amounts of extra pay.
 ‘You get people leaving jobs, moving to a new one for an extra £1k or £2k because they’ll think that will sort their problems out,’ says Jo.